DavesCodeMusings/ATtiny85-LED-chase/README.md

 coin cell, or pair of AA batteries feasible.

 ## For the love of God, man, why?
 Are there off-the-shelf bicycle turn indicators available?
 Yes.
-Do any of them flash a chase sequence to indicate direction?
+Do any of them blink with a chase sequence to indicate direction?
 Not that I've seen.
 When I'm riding at night, do I want to trust my safety to a dinky little indicator that, even though it's shaped like a directional arrow, may not be easy to discern for a vehicle behind me?
 No, I do not.